Do the Right Thing

 Now Playing is a podcast without any sponsors or ads.
 We rely on crowdfunding to keep the show coming out every single Tuesday.

-If you’d like to support Now Playing and hear this bonus podcast, this podcast is available individually through the Podbean web site and app.
+If you’d like to support Now Playing and hear this bonus podcast, this podcast is available individually through our Patreon digital store.

 Movie Details